Zeusmallan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-BEST=School script that creates a new local variable. export BEST="School" Script that creates a global variable echo $((TRUEKNOWLEDGE+128)) script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+BEST=School script that creates a new local variable. export BEST="School" Script that creates a global variable echo $((TRUEKNOWLEDGE+128)) script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. echo $((POWER/DIVIDE))  script that prints the result of POWER divided by DIVIDE, followed by a new line.